isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Non-member operators should be either friends or defined in [the same namespace as their operands](#Ro-namespace).
+Nonmember operators should be either friends or defined in [the same namespace as their operands](#Ro-namespace).
 [Binary operators should treat their operands equivalently](#Ro-symmetric).

 ##### Enforcement